Latest ‘Avengers: Endgame’ Trailer Scene Nearly Confirms Time Travel Theory

 — Lights, Camera, Pod (@LightsCameraPod) April 2, 2019

 This new theory has been well-received among Redditors as it’s been upvoted well over 600 times.
 Other Redditors tried to combat the theory by saying it’s the same building, but just because it’s on fire today does not mean it’s from the same point in time.
-The fact is, the area with damage on it is almost identical from The Avengers as well as the new Endgame special look.
+The fact is, the area with damage on it is almost identical from The Avengers, as well as the new Endgame special look.
 The vantage point from both clips also appears to be the same, meaning it’s possible a 2019 Tony Stark will fly by a 2012 Hawkeye (Jeremy Renner).

 To see how it all plays out, catch Avengers: Endgame when it debuts on April 26.